 If the PI can contain all partition columns, no partition probing is necessary to determine which partitions the PI value is available.
 The design then ensures that the value can only be in one partition.
 So make sure that all partition columns are always part of the PI.
 If possible, define a unique primary index.

 If putting all partition columns into the PI is not possible, then you should at least define a WHERE condition on the partition columns to prevent probing.

 Other strategies to avoid probing:

-If the Primary Index of the partitioned table is a NUPI, still having unique values, we can put a USI matching the PI columns.
+If the Primary Index of the partitioned table is a NUPI with unique values, we can put a USI matching the PI columns.

 If the Primary Index of the partitioned table’s values is not unique, we can put a global join index matching the PI columns.

-With both options, we can directly access the rows from the index as both types of indexes point straight to the physical rows, and Teradata doesn’t need to probe partitions to look up the row from the base table.
+With both options, we can directly access the rows from the index as both types of indexes point straight to the physical rows, and the AMP doesn’t need to probe partitions to look up the row from the base table.

 If we can’t use any of these strategies, there is still the option to keep the number of partitions small.
 The fewer partitions, the fewer have to be checked by probing.